yangshun/tech-interview-handbook/contents/algorithms/graph.md

 ## Graph representations

-You can be given a list of edges and you have to build your own graph from the edges so that you can perform a traversal on. them The common graph representations are:
+You can be given a list of edges and you have to build your own graph from the edges so that you can perform a traversal on them.
+The common graph representations are:

 - Adjacency matrix
 - Adjacency list